Skip to content

 • Slots: header-left, header-right

-• Peers: shiki, stream-markdown
+• Peers: stream-markdown

 Choose this when you do not need Monaco's editing surface or diff interactions.